Giro Empire ACC Review

 These make really sweet crit shoes and even spin shoes if you get an adapter plate for SPD cleats.
 They also lend themselves to climbing, so long as you don't need to adjust tightness too much.

-$275 is a little on the expensive side for these, but they do have an Easton EC90 ACC carbon composite outsole, and they're incredibly light, which helps justify the price.
+These are a little on the expensive side for these, but they do have an Easton EC90 ACC carbon composite outsole, and they're incredibly light, which helps justify the price.
 Plus, if you're a Taylor Phinney groupie, they might also be imbued with some ethereal quality for you.

 These have appeal for weight weenies looking to pick up a pair of light shoes on the cheap (compared to the premium Shimanos, anyway), and for those who dig the retro aspect.
 There are also those that insist that laces give a more uniform fit than the newer fastening devices like Boa dials.
 We think that's not accurate, but we all know how taste and preference go.
 If you're a laces kind of guy, these are the top shoes with laces and they'll give a fairly stiff ride.